Gradient Descent as a Perceptron Algorithm: Understanding Dynamics and Implicit Acceleration: Conclusion

 \section{Conclusion}

 We have only scratched the surface.
-While we established a connection between gradient descent on the logistic loss and perceptron algorithms and showed that it is very helpful for theoretically explaining implicit acceleration, extending these theoretical results remains an open task.
-We hope that our perspective on training dynamics through \colorref{eq:perceptron_quadratic} and \colorref{eq:generalized_quadratic}, and its connection to the classical perceptron algorithm \citep{rosenblatt1958perceptron}, will lead to a better understanding and new research directions.
+Analyzing the behavior of the algorithm even in the large-norm regime is already a non-trivial task.
+We hope that, building on our initial results, it will be possible to generalize the theory to the small-norm regime; we leave this for future work.
+While we established a connection between gradient descent on the logistic loss and perceptron algorithms, and showed that this connection is useful for theoretically explaining implicit acceleration, extending these results remains an open task.
+We hope that our perspective on training dynamics through \colorref{eq:perceptron_quadratic} and \colorref{eq:generalized_quadratic}, together with its connection to the classical perceptron algorithm \citep{rosenblatt1958perceptron}, will lead to a better understanding of these dynamics and open new research directions.